panosstav/panosstav/README.md

 - 👋 Hi, I'm @panosstav
 - 💻 I am a developer from Greece
 - 🎓 My diploma (joint degree BEng & MEng) is in Naval Architecture & Marine Engineering at the National Technical University of Athens
-  * Diploma Thesis Title: "Operational Assessment of Marine Power Generators Using Data"
+  * Diploma Thesis Title: "Operational Assessment of Marine Power Generators using Data"
 - 📫 How to reach me: panagiwtisstavridis@gmail.com (e-mail) or [panagiotis-stavridis](https://www.linkedin.com/in/panagiotis-stavridis/) (LinkedIn)

 Languages & Tools: